Questions you may be asked about field sobriety tests at your DUI trial

 DEFENDANT: I admit I did not perform the part the officer was checking the way he wanted me to.

-<em?This is the key.
 The DUI defendant must be prepared to deflect rather than confront the prosecutor on these questions.

 PROSECUTOR: Well, John, getting back to where we were, you feel that officer was wrong in arresting you based on your FST performance?